Augustus N. Allen: 292 Madison Avenue

 The original twelve story building at the corner of Madison Avenue and 41st Street was designed by Allen in 1910.
 It was expanded upwards to 26 stories and to the sides by Ludlow & Peabody in 1923.
 Today, the building is home to many law firms, as well as the Statue of Liberty-Ellis Island Foundation and the Park Avenue Liquor Shop, which dates back to 1934.

 Latham Hotel

 Allen designed the Latham Hotel, a 13-story building on East 28th Street, in 1906.
 It is now a budget hotel, but is ideally located for tourists, near the Empire State Building and convenient to Penn Station and Grand Central.
 The building is also home to Latham Properties, a full-service real estate firm in existence since 1979 that was active in purchasing hotels in Manhattan and South Beach in the mid 1980s and early 1990s.
 It still owns and manages a broad portfolio of properties in the New York and Miami metro areas.

+Biography

+Allen was born on July 19, 1867, in New York City, the son of Baptist minister Adoniram Judson Allen and his wife Marianna.
+He graduated from the Columbia University School of Architecture in 1891 and was engaged in architectural design until his retirement in 1933.

+In later life, Allen was a resident of Manhattan.
+He died on March 25, 1958, at St. Francis Hospital in The Bronx.